Countering interference to our Colorado 2♣ opening

-Written by Keith Schwols in ModernSPC on Thu 01 May 2025.
-Tags: SPC, Rockstar,
+Written by Keith Schwols in ModernSPC on Tue 03 June 2025.
+Tags: ModernAmerican, SPC, Colorado2Club,

 The "Rule of 17" is a bidding guideline used when your partner opens with a weak two bid.